Basement Membrane, Gomori Stain Kit

 2. Place in Solution D: Periodic Acid 1%, Aqueous for 15 minutes.

-3. Wash in gently running tap water for 5 minutes; rinse in distilled water.
+3. Wash in tap water for 5 minutes; rinse in distilled water.

-4. Place slides in preheated Silver-Methenamine Working Solution (Step #4) and incubate in 45°C-60°C oven or water bath, or bench top/room temperature for 12-18 minutes until sections appear paper-bag brown.
+1. Incubate slides in preheated Silver-Methenamine Working Solution (Step #4) at 45°-60°C or at room temperature for 12-18 minutes until sections appear paper-bag brown.

-5. Periodically remove the control, rinse in warm distilled water, check microscopically for adequate silver impregnation.
+2. Periodically remove control, rinse in warm distilled water, check microscopically for adequate silver impregnation.
 Basement membranes should be dark brown.
-If the tissue structures are not sufficiently dark, place slides back in heated silver solution.
+If tissue structures are not sufficiently dark, return slides to warm silver solution.
 Recheck at 2-3 minute intervals until desired intensity is achieved.

-1. Staining at room temperature will require longer incubation times.
+1. Staining at room temperature will require longer incubation.

-1. Place sides in a plastic Coplin jar containing prepared Silver-Methenamine Working Solution (Step #3) and microwave at 70°C for 3 minutes.
+1. Place slides in a plastic Coplin jar with prepared Silver-Methenamine Working Solution (Step #3).
+Microwave at 70°C for 3 minutes.

 2. Check microscopically for adequate development.

-3. If additional incubation is required, return slides to heated Silver-Methenamine Working Solution.
+3. If additional incubation is required, return slides to heated silver solution and recheck at regular intervals.

-11. Wash in gently running tap water for 5 minutes; rinse in distilled water.
+8. Wash in tap water for 5 minutes; rinse in distilled water.

 RESULTS: